 The US summer camp season runs from late May through mid to late August with average employment between 9-11 weeks.
-Salary structure is based on contracts issued up to 63 days with additional pay per day worked thereafter.
-Some pre-camp and post-camp work opportunities are available.
+Some pre-camp and post-camp work opportunities are possible.

 There are different roles and positions of employment in a camp environment.